realjhoo/toki-pona/README.md

 ## React Native

-Although Toki Pona Practive version 1 was a straight web app, I wanted to create a native app that could be used on Android or iPhone, without the hassle of using a web site.
+Although Toki Pona Practice version 1 was a straight web app, I wanted to create a native app that could be used on Android or iPhone, without the hassle of using a web site.
 Thus, TPP2 was created using React Native, which allowed me to leverage my Javascript skills to build a native mobile app along side the usual web app.
 Any faults or bugs that TTP2 may have are entirely my fault.
 Sorry.

 ## The App